We are in a global environmental crisis.

 We enthusiastically encourage you to read We Are the Weather by Jonathan Safran Foer.
 It is a superb, readable, and very Jewish explication of how and why and in what ways our food choices matter.
-We Are the Weather will be released on September 17th.
-Hazon is creating a discussion guide for Jewish communities to accompany the book that will be available later in September.
+Hazon is creating a discussion guide for Jewish communities to accompany the book that will be available later in early October.

 Some people reject the fact, overwhelmingly supported by scientists, that our planet is warming because of human activity.
 But do those of us who accept the reality of human-caused climate change truly believe it?
 If we did, surely we would be roused to act on what we know.
 Will future generations distinguish between those who didn’t believe in the science of global warming and those who said they accepted the science but failed to change their lives in response?

 In We Are the Weather, Foer explores the central global dilemma of our time in a surprising, deeply personal, and urgent new way.
 The task of saving the planet will involve a great reckoning with ourselves—with our all-too-human reluctance to sacrifice immediate comfort for the sake of the future.
 We have, he reveals, turned our planet into a farm for growing animal products, and the consequences are catastrophic.
 Only collective action will save our home and way of life.
 And it all starts with what we eat—and don’t eat—for breakfast.